SFB-ELAINE/ckanext-paraview/README.rst

 for STL files.
 In the future, it will also provide views for DICOM files (and hopefully other types as well).

+This extension is NOT finished and should not yet be installed with a production instance of CKAN.

 ------------
 Requirements